How To Feed A Loon

 • Smoke at 225°F for 3 to 3½ hours, or until a meat thermometer inserted into the loaf reaches 155 to 165°F.

-• Meanwhile, in a small bowl, combine ½-cup tomato sauce and 2 tbsp balsamic vinegar.
+• Meanwhile, in a small bowl, combine ½-cup tomato sauce and 2 tablespoon balsamic vinegar.
 Brush the mixture all over the meatloaf.
 Smoke for another 30 minutes to 1 hour.
 Remove from the smoker and let rest for 10 minutes.
 Carefully transfer the meatloaf to a cutting board or platter.
 Slice and serve at once, with extra sauce on the side.
 Garnish with chopped parsley, if desired.

 Notes